nyahehnagi/student-directory/README.md

 were not iterative on the previous exercise.

 For the last set of exercises the file directory_interactive.rb was created and all changes were done on the same code base.
-Primarilu because these exercises were very much on going refactoring.
+Primarily because these exercises were very much on going refactoring.